lsst-sqre/phalanx/docs/developers/write-a-helm-chart.rst

 There is therefore no need for a pull secret.

 If your container image is stored at Docker Hub, you should use a pull secret, because we have been (and will no doubt continue to be) rate-limited at Docker Hub.
-Strongly consider moving your container image to be hosted by GitHub instead.
+Strongly consider moving your container image to the GitHub Container Registry (ghcr.io) instead.

 If your container image is pulled from a private repository, you may need authentication and therefore a pull secret.